saadnaseem/plots/README.md

 	2. Open the Notebook:
 Use Jupyter Notebook or Google Colab.

+ptests.ipynb takes in raw data(samplefile2.xlsx) to calculate t-tests, p-value and adjusted- pvalue(BH).
+It outputs samplefile3output.xlsx which has the p values.

+volcanoplot.ipynb uses samplefile3output.xlsx as an input to make volcano plots.

 	3. Run the Code:
 Load the dummy Excel file and execute the notebook to see the volcano plot.